Learning in the Junior Cycle

 If a student takes English, Irish and Mathematics and 9 other subjects (apparently quite common) they current enjoy 2802 hours of class lessons over the three years of the Junior Cycle.
 Under the new Junior Cycle, assuming students take the maximum 8 subjects, class contact will be 1720 hours.
 On this basis alone, I have to question how improved learning will take place with students getting less class contact.

 Chapter 3 continues with a summary of the ESRI research findings. ” In first year the challenge is one of progress.”
 Their research shows that there is little progress in reading and mathematics.
 While this is probably true for some students, it cannot be true for most.
 If there are issues with literacy and maths, they need to be addressed but this hardly calls for entire curriculum change.
 What is puzzling is that findings from second year suggest the key problem is that students don’t know what second year is about (‘purpose‘).
 In 21 years of teaching I have never heard a second year student wonder what second year is all about (unless of course they were asked ‘what is second year all about?’).
 Second year, we are told, is when students disengage.
 It is worse amongst boys and in particular, boys in disadvantaged areas (there is no attempt to offer an explanation for this).
 On this basis alone, one wonders how students learn anything at all in Junior Cycle.
 But then we are being prepped for the finding in year 3, namely, the concern is with ‘product‘ – passing the exam.
-All told, the impression painted is that nothing happens in school between entry to first year and January of third year when all of a sudden, teachers discover they have students and being ‘grinding’ them for the Junior Certificate Examinations!
+All told, the impression painted is that nothing happens in school between entry to first year and January of third year when all of a sudden, teachers discover they have students and begin ‘grinding’ them for the Junior Certificate Examinations!
 The chapter states quite unashamedly,

-“during this time, an over-emphasis by teachers, with the support of their students, on the structure of lessons and covering the course at the expense of deep learning emerges.”
+“during this time, an over-emphasis by teachers, with the support of their students, on the structure of lessons and covering the course at the expense of deep learning emerges.” (note: Of course, there is no definition given of what is meant by ‘deep’ learning.)

 This is stated almost as if it is the design and desire of teachers.
 The over-emphasis is not by teachers; it is forced on teachers, in part by parents, in part by school management and in part by external pressures such as league tables.
 And while I agree with the chapter when is says the key to addressing the above lies with a different approach to assessment and examination, this does not justify changing the entire curriculum.